aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/list-objects/add-a-list-object-or-table-inside-the-worksheet/_index.md

 weight: 10
 ---

-This REST API indicates to `add a list object(table)` into worksheet.
+This REST API indicates to `add a list object(table)` in an Excel worksheet.

 ## RSET API